Latte is Synonymous with Safety

 <!-- #comment -->

-The initial and basic context of an HTML page is HTML text.
+The default and basic context of an HTML page is HTML text.
 What are the rules here?
-The special meaning characters
+The characters <

-represent the beginning of a tag or entity, so we have to escape them by replacing them
+have special meanings, representing the start of a tag or entity, so we must escape them by replacing them with

 , &